ap-project-2018/ap-project-2018.github.io/index.md

 We encourage the use of the hypothes.is extension to annote comments and discuss these notes inline.

 ### Project phase 1

+In this phase, you will begin designing the game interfaces and menus.
+The main goal of this phase is developing your proficiency in designing User Interface with JAVA Swing.

+Phase 1 documentation is available at [Sharif Course Ware](http://cw.sharif.edu).

+For submitting your work you should submit a zip file of your project on Quera.

+Deadline: April 12th